hillaper/Rela2x/README.md

 ## Warnings

 Rela²x is not designed for spin systems where the dimension of *R* exceeds ~150, and should be used with caution in such cases.
 Specifically, displaying the entire matrix `R.op` may cause Jupyter Notebook to crash.
-Larger systems can still be computed, and the `rate` function can be useful in these scenarios.
+Large systems can nevertheless be computed, and the `rate` function can be useful in these scenarios.

 ## Advanced Users

 Additional features not covered in this guide can be found in `rela2x.py`.
-The code is well-documented, and advanced Python/SymPy users should find it relatively straightforward to navigate.
+The code is fairly well-documented, and advanced Python/SymPy users should find it relatively straightforward to navigate.

 ## License